-The Objectives and Strategies for the Office of the Municipal Manager identified in the IDP per program / focus area are highlighted below:
+The Objectives and Strategies for the Office of the Municipal Manager identified in the IDP per programme / focus area are highlighted below:

-PROGRAMME OUTCOME Program Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Anti- corruption Responsible, accountable, effective, and efficient corporate governance.
+PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) ShortTerm Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Anti- corruption Responsible, accountable, effective and efficient corporate governance.
 Zero tolerance of corruption and fraud.
 Create awareness on the fraud prevention plan and anti-corruption policy and hotline.
 Ensure that all allegations received on the Fraud hotline are fully investigated and corrective measures are taken.
-To curb corrupt behavior through deterrence, prevention, and education.
+To curb corrupt behavior through deterrence, prevention and education.
 Strengthen internal control system (policies) by implementation of policies.
 Strengthen internal control system (policies) by implementation of policies Enforcement of corrective measures against all corrupt activities occurred.
-Review fraud prevention plan and anti-corruption policy Conduct lifestyle audit Enforcement of corrective measures against all corrupt activities occurred Audit Committee Responsible, accountable, effective and efficient corporate governance Functional Audit Committee Advise management and council on issues of corporate governance, Risk Management and Internal controls.
+Review fraud prevention plan and anti-corruption policy Conduct lifestyle audit Enforcement of corrective measures against all corrupt activities occurred

+PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) ShortTerm Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Audit Committee Responsible, accountable, effective and efficient corporate governance Functional Audit Committee Advise management and council on issues of corporate governance, Risk Management and Internal controls.
 Respond to all issues raised by AG and give recommendations to council.
 AC to meet as often as possible (no less that quarterly) to render required support.
-Respond to all issues raised by AG and give recommendations to council AC to meet as often as possible (no less that quarterly) to render required support Respond to all issues raised by AG and give recommendations to council.
-AC to meet as often as possible (no less that quarterly) to render required support

-PROGRAMME OUTCOME Program Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Auditor General Improve functionality, performance and professionalism Ensure clean audit results from 2016 onwards.
+Respond to all issues raised by AG and give recommendations to council AC to meet as often as possible(no less that quarterly) to render required support Respond to all issues raised by AG and give recommendations to council.
+AC to meet as often as possible (no less that quarterly) to render required support Auditor General Improve functionality, performance and professionalism Ensure clean audit results from 2016 onwards.
 Address all queries raised by the AG and compliance to legislation.
 Implement internal control system.
 Address all queries raised by the AG and compliance to legislation.
 Implement internal control system.
 Address all queries raised by the AG and compliance to legislation.
 Streamline internal audit procedures to reduce AG fees in future.
-Risk Management Committee Improve functionality, performance and professionalism Functional Risk Management Committee.
-To advise management on issues of Risk Management.
+Risk Management Committee Improve functionality, performance and professionalism Functionality, Risk Manage Commit To advise management on issues of Risk Management.
 RMC to meet as often as possible (no less that quarterly) to render required support.
 RMC to meet as often as possible (no less that quarterly) to render required support.
 Provide training to the Risk Committee members (Exec Management) on Risk Management matters.
 Continuous provision of training to the Risk Committee members (Exec Management) on Risk Management matters.
-Internal Audit Improve functionality, performance and professionalism.
-Clean audit To assist management to comply with all relevant legislations and maintain sound internal control systems.
-Assist Management in addressing all queries raised by the AG and compliance to legislation.
-Assist Management in implementing sound internal control system.
-Develop risk based strategic and operational audit plan.
-Assist Management in addressing all queries raised by the AG and compliance to legislation.
-Assist Management in implementing sound internal control system.
-Develop risk based strategic and operational audit plan.
+Internal Audit ernal Audit Improve functionality, performance and professionalism.
+To assist management to comply with all relevant legislations and maintain sound internal control systems.
+Assist Management in addressing all queries raised by the AG and Develop risk based strategic and operational audit plan.
+Assist Management in addressing all queries raised by the AG and Develop risk based strategic and operational audit plan.
 Appoint IT Audit specialist Streamline internal audit procedures to reduce AG fees in future.
-Streamline internal audit procedures to get reliance by AG on the work of Internal Audit.
 Allocate auditors specific for each directorate to deal with compliance matters in each directorate.